PREVIEW: Colchester United v Luton Town

-Colchester have managed to put a horrendous run of form well and truly behind them to emerge as serious candidates to land a play-off place in League Two this season.
+Colchester managed to put a horrendous run of form well and truly behind them to emerge as serious candidates and land a play-off place in League Two this season.

 Cheltenham were hammered 3-0 at Whaddon Road to begin the spell as the U’s put a nine game unbeaten sequence together, including five straight wins, one of those coming at Kenilworth Road on Boxing Day.

 It was ended at the hands of Exeter, and although Colchester have gone off the boil slightly, three wins and three defeats from seven, they are handily placed, sitting 11th, just four points off the top seven.

 Home form has been a huge part of United’s success this term, with 11 wins recorded in front of their own fans, second only to leaders Doncaster Rovers.

 Boss John McGreal has now urged his side to make the most of that record to ensure they are involved in the play-offs come May, telling the East Anglian Times: “I know it’s a cliché, but we have been trying to make our home ground a fortress.

 “It took a little bit of time to get a few wins, but now they are coming regularly, which is nice, because our away form has not been so good.

 “Our home form has kept us in the play-off hunt, and this weekend should be a great game.